calcom/platform-starter-kit/README.md

 # Platform Starter Kit Example

 Cal.com Platform Starter Kit showcases the new Cal.com Platform API and Cal.com Atoms.
-It was built using the [T3 Stack](https://create.t3.gg/) with [Supabase](https://supabase.com/) as the Postgres Database host.
+It was built using the [T3 Stack](https://create.t3.gg/) with [Supabase](https://supabase.com/) as the Postgres Database and Image Storage host.

 ## Deploy your own